Investors eye Samsung's cash pile at rare strategy briefing

 "If they make any commitment to increase dividends or re-initiate share buybacks, it would be taken very positively by the market.
 This would have the greatest impact, but hopes are low."

-Samsung trades at seven times projected earnings, while its rival, Apple Inc (AAPL.O), trades at a premium of 12.
+Samsung trades at seven times projected earnings, while its rival, Apple Inc, trades at a premium of 12.
 Samsung shares have fallen 2 percent over the past six months, while Apple has gained 17 percent during the same period.

 Samsung's profits have risen to record highs in six of the past seven quarters, but its shareholder returns have steadily fallen to the lowest level in at least five years.
 It gave shareholders just 5.1 percent of its profit last year in dividends compared to a 15.8 percent payout in 2007 when it last bought back shares in the market.